khalid-hussain/shaheen/chap8.md

 "O Lord!
 Give strength to my weak hands.
 Grant me the determination of Tariq bin Ziyad and the morale of Musa bin Naseer.
-Grant my people, once more, the fiery of those mujahideen whose horses drank water from the rivers of France on one side and the rivers of China from the other.
+Grant my people, once more, the fiery of those mujāhidīn whose horses drank water from the rivers of France on one side and the rivers of China from the other.
 Transform our disunity into unity.
 You can change this pile of sand to a cliff.
 My Lord!
 Don't disappoint these people who are so overjoyed by a small victory.
 I was not